tytydraco/yessleep/out/I_Used_to_Think_Nightmares_Ended_When_You_Woke_Up.md

 ---

-I don’t really sleep now.
+I didn’t sleep.

-I lie in bed staring at the ceiling I don’t trust.
-The corners stretch if I blink too long.
-Sometimes the fan slows.
+I lay in bed staring at a ceiling I didn’t trust.
+The corners stretched if I blinked too long.
+At times the fan slowed.

-Sometimes I hear that second breath.
+At times I heard that second breath.

-And sometimes, I don’t remember lying down at all.
+And at times, I didn’t remember lying down at all.

-Every morning I ask myself the same thing: Was it real?
+Every morning I asked myself the same thing: Was it real?

-And every morning, something inside me waits too long to answer.
+And every morning, something inside me waited too long to answer.

 ---